matze-dd/Tex2txt/README.md

     -c  &= d.
 ```
 will again produce an LT warning due to the missing comma after b,
-since the script replaces both b and -c by D2D without intermediate text.
+since the script replaces both b and -c by V-V-V without intermediate text.

 In rare cases, manipulation with \\LTadd{} or \\LTskip{} may be necessary
 to avoid false warnings from the proofreader.